 Student Wellbeing permeates every activity and interaction at Stuartholme School.
 The School operates in a sub-school structure (Years 7-9 and Years 10-12); delivering a range of age appropriate wellbeing programs.
 Together we strive to celebrate successes, support one another through challenges, and create a community that promotes life-long friendships.

-Our stunning yet compact grounds and small student population ensure each girl is not ‘lost in the crowd’.
 With less than 700 students, the School prides itself on being small enough for each student to be personally known, yet large enough to offer an extensive, ever-changing and dynamic range of opportunities.

-The spiritual life of the School and our Student Wellbeing Program work together to ensure the holistic development of our girls.
 In the words of one of our Sisters, Mother Janet Erskine Stuart, a “Sacred Heart education is not meant to turn the children out small and finished but seriously begun on a wide basis.
 They must leave us with self-knowledge, energy, and purpose.”

 To find out more please click here.